By: Stan Popovich

 5. Put people first: By taking the time to know your team and understand their individual work styles, goals, and personalities, you will develop better strategies for management and create an environment in which your team feels heard, respected, and cared for.
 Recognize everyone’s contributions and accomplishments and look for opportunities that can help your employees.

-6. Set goals: Setting goals is crucial because they provide a clear direction for your team, fosters motivation, and accountability.
+6. Set goals: Setting goals is crucial because it provides clear direction for your team, fosters motivation, and ensures accountability.
 Goals also enable you to measure progress, adapt to changing circumstances, and ultimately drive the organization towards achieving its vision.

 7. Know when to delegate: As an effective leader, it’s important to know when to delegate tasks, and when to complete them yourself.
 Assigning responsibilities in this way will allow you to decrease your workload, which helps you focus on the most crucial tasks you need to complete.